In Hope Stories

 “The amazing team looked after Roux like he was their own and kept our spirits up when times were so unbelievably hard.”

-“The upside of lockdown is that we have had the opportunity to enjoy some precious family time while we’re isolated together and the boys have bonded wonderfully as brothers.”
+“The upside of lockdown was that we had the opportunity to enjoy some precious family time while we isolated, and the boys bonded wonderfully as brothers.”

-Since then, Roux has gone from strength to strength.
-He is still being scanned every three months, to monitor his brain.
-The last set of positive scan results, which we received in February, were such a relief.
-They showed no evidence of any remaining tumour.
-Roux’s surgeon, Mr Paul Chumas, started to talk about transferring Roux’s care to Hull.
-He also mentioned the possibility of reducing his scans to six-monthly.
-This all sounds really encouraging.
-Mr Chumas is our absolute hero and words can never describe the immense gratitude we have towards him.
+Roux’s surgeon, Mr Paul Chumas, is our absolute hero and words can never describe the immense gratitude we have towards him.
 He saved our little boy’s life several times.
 We had some truly awful times on Ward 52 but there are still many precious memories which we look back on fondly.
 Every single member of staff we came across cared so deeply about Roux and about us.

 “We wholeheartedly believe that more should be done to fund research into brain tumours, so that in the future, other people don’t have to suffer like Roux did.”

-Roux has been left blind in his left eye and is at continued risk of tumour regrowth and seizures and has obvious development delays.
-But overall, he is a happy little character, who we feel incredibly lucky to have in our lives.
-We are unsure how Roux’s life will be impacted in the future as a result of the tumour; however, we do know that we owe that life to the incredible professionals who care for him.
+Roux is a happy little character, who we feel incredibly lucky to have in our lives.
+We are unsure how Roux’s life will be impacted in the future as a result of the tumour; however, we do know that we owe his life to the incredible professionals who care for him.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet historically just 1% of the national spend on cancer research has been allocated to this devastating disease.